-In addition to working one-on-one with faculty members as a consultant, I act as consultation coordinator.
+I have a number of roles in the Educational Technology Services (ETS) group.
+In addition to working one-on-one with instructors as a consultant, I act as consultation coordinator.
 In this role, I help to orient new consultants and make sure that consultation requests are met in a timely manner.

-In addition, I co-manage the Information Technology Faculty Fellowship Program.
+I co-manage the Information Technology Faculty Fellowship Program.
 This 18-month program fosters a multi-disciplinary learning community that explores possibilities and good practices in technology-rich learning environments, produces scholarship in this area, and advances faculty leadership around these issues.
 Lauren Marsh and I, along with several other colleagues, write application materials, help review applications, develop and implement the program, and work with the fellows individually and as a group.
-I also participate in our Digital Teaching Workshop and Digital Idea Stream.
+I also participate in some of our other Faculty Development Programs, such as the Digital Teaching Workshop and the Digital Idea Stream.

 I'm a biologist by training, with degrees from the University of Cincinnati.
 I came to the University of Minnesota in 1982 on an NIH postdoctoral fellowship in behavioral genetics.
 I spent three years in the Department of Psychology working with Professor Tom Bouchard on the Minnesota Study of Twins Reared Apart—a wonderful experience.
 I then spent several years working with Professor Elving Anderson and others studying aspects of the genetics of epilepsy.
 Along the way I did some teaching through extension, and my growing interest in science education eventually led me to seek a faculty position at the University's General College, where I taught introductory anatomy and physiology and general biology.
 It was there that I "fell in love with the Web" and its potential for teaching and learning, which eventually, in June, 2000, led me to IT and what was then known as the Digital Media Center.